Do I have to go to court if another co-owner files a petition to force the sale of a jointly owned home? – North Carolina

 Short Answer

 Not always.
-In North Carolina, a co-owner can file a partition case in Superior Court to divide the property or force a sale, and the court can make important decisions even if another co-owner does not show up.
+In North Carolina, a co-owner can file a partition proceeding in Superior Court to divide the property or force a sale, and the court can make important decisions even if another co-owner does not show up.
 But if a co-owner wants to object, protect a claimed interest, challenge a sale, or raise issues like credits for expenses, that co-owner typically must participate and may need to appear for hearings or conferences when the Clerk of Superior Court or a judge sets them.

 Understanding the Problem